embench/embench-iot/doc/README.md

 ### Future work

 This is a work in progress.
-The objective is that the task group will produce the first full release at the Embedded World Conference in February 2020.
+This first stable release 0.5 was published at the Embedded World Conference in February 2020.
+It is intended to allow the wider community to explore a stable version of the platform.

+Based on feedback from this exercise, it is anticipated that the first full release will be produced by the end of 2020.

 ### Feedback and how to contribute